-In my blog, I always warn people for disappointment and tell them to stay away from the extremely crowded areas of Seminyak and Kuta, but go to Canggu instead.
+In my blog, I always warn people of disappointment and tell them to stay away from the extremely crowded areas of Seminyak and Kuta, but go to Canggu instead.
 What I also always say to my followers is to take at least a day trip to Nusa Penida, the magical island just about 45 minutes by boat away from Bali.
 The spectacular nature of this still whole island is mind-blowing.

 2. Charlie & Lauren, Wanderers & Warriors